NigarumOvum/nigarumovum/README.md

 I’m ravenous of knowledge so I always enjoy learn the trends and new stuff related to my career so it allows to enhance my skills each day.

-My experience Ranges from Full Stack Software Development in fast-paced environments so I'm always striving in the SDLC process to bring great value to the product.
-Always aware and taking care of security, software architecture and design patterns.
 # About me:

 - ⚡️ I really love automation, linux, play video games ![videog](https://img.icons8.com/color/24/000000/controller.png), the coffee! ![cofee](https://img.icons8.com/external-flat-juicy-fish/24/000000/external-developer-web-developer-flat-flat-juicy-fish-2.png), play the guitar/sing ![guitar](https://img.icons8.com/external-vitaliy-gorbachev-flat-vitaly-gorbachev/24/000000/external-guitar-camping-vitaliy-gorbachev-flat-vitaly-gorbachev.png), learn about how the world works! ![science](https://img.icons8.com/cute-clipart/24/000000/biotech.png), I like going to the beach ![beach](https://img.icons8.com/fluency/24/000000/beach.png) and mountains 🌄.
 And keep myself healthy in the GYM and exercise.